 Such recognition earned him an eye-catching move to Tottenham Hotspur and, coincidentally, his debut for the North London outfit came against the Royals in an FA Cup tie.

 Gunter found his first team opportunities limited at Spurs and after initially joining Nottingham Forest on loan he made a permanent switch to the Midlands.

-And in 2016/17, Gunter was an ever present for Jaap Stam's first team, playing every one of the 46 games that took us into the play-offs!
-He captained the club to victory in the second leg of the semi-final against Fulham...his 400th career start!
-And then he led the team out at Wembley in the Final against Huddersfield!
+And in 2016-17, Gunter was an ever present for the first team, playing every one of the 46 games that took us into the play-offs!
+He captained the club to victory in the second leg of the semi-final against Fulham on his 400th career start, and then he led the team out at Wembley in the Final against Huddersfield.

 Likewise, he enjoyed another mammoth campaign in 2017-18 and featured a total of 52 times in all competitions for the Royals, culminating with a final-day draw on his old patch at Cardiff which kept Reading in the Championship.